DannieSchu/github-viewer/README.md

   * Dates when it was created and last updated

 ## App Organization
 This app was created using React.
-Components are separated into stateful container components and stateful presentation components.
+Files are separated into stateful container components and stateless presentation components.

 ## API Services
 User data is sourced from the GitHub API.